ViralTexts/gtr-clusters/clusters/18360420-sn87065654-ReligiousCourtship.md

 verse of thsjihird EpisUso&#x27;f Mn-r»Haviag
 mauT things to write nnto you, I wenU
 *ot t, :le with paper and ink,1 bnt I
-trust to come nnto yo
+trust to come nnto yon and speak face to
+face
 </td></tr></table>

 ---